 Ask those with experience in placing microphones for piano recording and the chances are you will hear of it being an art form rather than a reproducible technique.
-There is truth in that – as the variables are enormous.
-On the other hand there are some tried and tested methods, or rather some useful guidelines; here are some of our experiences with a decent grand piano – we have not yet attempted similar experiments with an upright.
+There is truth in that – as the variables are endless.
+On the other hand there are some tried and tested methods, or rather some useful guidelines, for placing various forms of cardioid phantom-powered condenser microphones.

-A Swiss Radio (RTS/Espace 2) recording we attended at studio 15 in Lausanne – Enrico Pieranunzi trio – piano with 8 mics.
-(Blog update, 24Oct2017)
+A Swiss Radio (RTS/Espace 2) recording we attended at studio 15 in Lausanne – Enrico Pieranunzi trio – piano with 8 mics. (this blog update, 24Oct2017) :-